bartboogmans/comFrame/README.md

 </p>

 These guidelines are aimed to help people get access to RAS systems and encourage alignment of interfaces between projects/modules.
-Anyone can choose freely to ignore these guidelines as they see fit, but it is preferred to follow this standard enhance component compatibility.
+Anyone can choose freely to ignore these guidelines as they see fit, but it is encouraged to follow this standard to enhance component compatibility.

 For descriptions of common control setups, [see here](baseStackOverview.md)
 <p align="center">